Human rights in Israel: LGBT rights

 Rights for sexual minorities in Israel are considered to be the most tolerant in the Middle East.
 While Israel has not legalized same-sex marriage, same-sex marriages valid in foreign countries are legally recognized in Israel.
 Israel guarantees civil rights for its homosexual population, including adoption rights and partner benefits.
 Israel also grants a common-law marriage status for same-sex domestic partners.
 The sodomy law inherited from the British Mandate of Palestine was repealed in 1988, though there was an explicit instruction issued in 1953 by the Attorney General of Israel ordering the police to refrain from enforcing this law, so long as no other offenses were involved.
 A national gay rights law bans some anti-gay discrimination, including in employment; some exemptions are made for religious organizations.
 In the past, military service of homosexuals was subject to certain restrictions.
 These restrictions were lifted in 1993, allowing homosexuals to serve openly in all units of the army.

 In March 2014, the Ministry of Health issued a directive stating that sex-reassignment surgery was included among subsidized health services provided to citizens.
 Despite this, in May Haaretz reported that a health maintenance organization refused to pay for two sex-change surgeries, resulting in significant expenses by the patients.
 A national LGBTI task force found that 80 percent of transgender persons, 50 percent of lesbians and 20 percent of gay men were discriminated against when seeking employment.

+Land rights

+The Jewish National Fund (JNF) controls 13% of land in the State of Israel; this land is reserved for the exclusive use of Israeli Jews.
+Less than 4% of the land in Israel is owned by Arab citizens, despite Arabs consisting of 20% of the population.
+Taken cumulatively, 93% of the land in Israel is controlled by either the state of Israel or the JNF; these lands are officially referred to as "Israeli lands."